 Go to Settings > General > About and look for your device’s serial number, IMEI/MEID, and ICCID.
 To paste this information into Apple registration or support forms, tap and hold on the number and copy it.

 Okay, it really sucks when your iPhone isn’t behaving normally.
 When our speaker goes awry, it affects our routine and disrupts our equilibrium.
-Our iPhones and many of our third party apps are dependent on the speaker functioning.
+Our iPhones and many of our third-party apps are dependent on the speaker functioning.
 So it’s important for us to figure out what’s going on.
-Hopefully, your speaker not working is due to a software or human issue that we are able to remedy without additional support or cost.
+Hopefully, your speaker not working is due to a software or human issue that we can remedy without additional support or cost.

 I hope this article helped you!
 I wish you good luck.
 And if you have any additional tips that worked for you, please share in the comments.
 We love comments and absolutely adore additional tips and advice!